-Patients should brush their teeth at least four times each day – after each meal and before going to bed.
-We will show each patient how to floss their teeth with braces and may also provide a prescription for a special fluoride, if necessary.
+Patients should brush their teeth at least four times each day — after each meal and before going to bed.
+We will show each patient how to floss their teeth that have braces and may also provide a prescription for a special fluoride, if necessary.

 If your braces are causing extreme pain or if something breaks, you should call our office.
 In most cases, we can address these issues over the telephone.
 If you require an emergency appointment, we will set aside time for you.